Assassination of Marielle Franco: Impact

 The Portuguese Parliament unanimously approved a vote of regret for the death of Franco, expressing "the strongest condemnation of the violence and political and hate crimes that increase every day in Brazil".
 The vote was announced on the day of the crime by the leader of the Left Bloc, Catarina Martins, during the fortnightly debate with the prime minister, and was endorsed by the president of the Parliament, Ferro Rodrigues, and by the deputy André Silva, in a text that highlighted the political militancy of the councilwoman in favor of minorities and for denouncing police violence.

 Judge Marília Castro Neves, from the Court of Justice of Rio de Janeiro, presented another version of the crime.
 In a message written on Facebook, the judge said that Marielle was not only a militant, but that she was engaged with criminals, had been elected by the Red Command and had failed to comply with campaign agendas, consequently being murdered for not paying debts.
 The judge's message generated protests and Juliano Medeiros, national president of PSOL, announced that he would demand the magistrate's condemnation at the National Justice Council.

-There were also demonstrations on the social networks, with Twitter as the main platform for discussion.
+There were also demonstrations on social networks, with Twitter as the main platform for discussion.
 According to the Getulio Vargas Foundation, there were 567,000 mentions of the politician's name.
 The peak occurred about two hours after the murder, around 11:50 pm, with 594 "tweets" per minute.
 The research pointed out that 88 percent of them were messages of mourning and highlighting Marielle's trajectory, with a high suspicion that the crime was an execution and that it was promoted by military police officers.
 The users remembered that the councilwoman, on the eve of her death, accused the Military Police of the murder of a teenager and criticized the Military Police in Acari, a neighborhood in Rio's North Zone.
 At the same time, a smaller portion of web users made demonstrations against the left and defended tougher security measures, also criticizing the political exploitation of the case by the PSOL.